MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-using-a-shell-command-with-an-editor-extension.md

     }
     ```

 5. If this text view is an instance of an editor text view, you can cast it to the <xref:Microsoft.VisualStudio.TextManager.Interop.IVsUserData> interface and then get the <xref:Microsoft.VisualStudio.Text.Editor.IWpfTextViewHost> and its associated <xref:Microsoft.VisualStudio.Text.Editor.IWpfTextView>.
 Use the <xref:Microsoft.VisualStudio.Text.Editor.IWpfTextViewHost> to call the `Connector.Execute()` method, which gets the comment adornment provider and adds the adornment.
-The command handler should now look like this:
+The command handler should now look like this code:

     ```csharp
     private void AddAdornmentHandler(object sender, EventArgs e)